- Purchase the complete Expat Arrivals London Guide (PDF)

-Sure, relocation logistics can be daunting, but trying to decide exactly what to see and do in London may be the hardest decision for expats in the city.
-For those who've recently arrived, taking the iconic red double-decker buses for a few journeys will give a good feel for the layout of the English capital.
+Sure, relocation logistics can be daunting, but trying to decide exactly what to see and do in London once settled in the city may be the hardest decision for expats, as the choices are seemingly endless.
+Newcomers are recommended to play tourist on arrival, as this is often the best way to explore a new home city.
+For instance, those who've recently arrived should make a point of taking the iconic red double-decker buses for a few journeys to get a good feel for the layout of the English capital.

 This bustling metropolis is large enough and filled with such a diverse range of attractions and sightseeing opportunities that even locals can be tourists in their own city.
 For expats especially though, London is a place that can constantly be discovered and rediscovered, full of surprises and new adventures.

 There are, of course, lots of well-known sights in London, but the best way to explore the city without getting overwhelmed is to choose a neighbourhood to poke about in for a day.

 Here are some of the must-see attractions in London for new arrivals to marvel at.

 Recommended attractions in London